Australian indigenous architecture

 Brett Boardman, Aboriginal Medical Service, 2004.
 Designed by Merrima Design Group.
 Image courtesy of Indigo.

 Contemporary designs may reflect traditional layouts of camps, such as the Wilcannia Health Services project in western New South Wales by Merrima Design Group.
 The design incorporates large, open spaces for meetings and has a focus on external spaces.
 Although it draws on references from the Darling River and its sacredness to Barkanji people, it does not obviously abstract any Barkanji ancestors.
 The 'Shroud House Project', the residential property of Indigenous architectural graduate Carroll Go-Sam, incorporated a fusion between contemporary architecture and Dyirrbal symbols.

 Andrew Lane, Queensland's first registered Indigenous architect, was first employed in the Aboriginal and Torres Strait Islander Housing section of the Queensland Department of Housing, then at the Centre for Appropriate Technology in Alice Springs where he designed the Yuendumu Art Centre.
-Current work encompasses planning of housing projects in small communities such as Mornington Island.

 Community-based public architecture

 Indigenous communities and architects have collaborated with non-Indigenous people on projects to design public buildings that account for the relationships between family members, are characterised by Indigenous symbolism and meaning, and integrate with the landscape to show the Indigenous notion of connectedness with the land.